Bowling Lingo And Terminology

 Scratch: A scratch in bowling is the actual score a bowler receives.
 A scratch does not include handicap accommodation.

-Three hundred game: A three hundred game in bowling refers to a perfect game.
+Three-Hundred (300) Game: A three hundred game in bowling refers to a perfect game.

 Vacancy: A vacancy in bowling is a fake score that is applied when a team does not have the same amount of team members as all of the other teams.
 A vacancy score is assigned by the league.

-In bowling, there are ten pins that reside in the pin deck.
+In bowling, there are 10 pins that reside in the pin deck.
 Each pin is numbered and there are terms that refer to certain pins.
 Check out the terms below to learn how to better identify pins in bowling: